240 Hardin Hall

 Rachel received her Bachelor of Science degree in Early Childhood Education from the University of West Georgia, her Master of International Business degree from Georgia State University, and her Master of Business Administration degree from Emory University.

-Landan Hydrick joined the Rutland Institute for Ethics as a graduate assistant in October 2019.
-He is a graduate of the University of South Carolina Upstate where he received he bachelor's degree in Experimental Psychology.
-He is now enrolled at Clemson University as a graduate student pursuing his Master of Education (M.Ed.) degree in Clinical Mental Health Counseling.
-He anticipates becoming a Licensed Professional Counselor (LPC) and go to work in private practice.
-He will graduate in the spring of 2021 from Clemson.
+Lane Mayfield joined the Rutland Institute for Ethics as a graduate assistant in August 2021.
+Lane is a graduate of the University of West Georgia where they received their bachelor's degree in Psychology.
+They are now enrolled at Clemson University as a graduate student pursuing their Master of Education (M.Ed.) degree in Clinical Mental Health Counseling.
+Lane anticipates becoming a Licensed Professional Counselor (LPC) and hopes to practice in a university counseling center.
+They will graduate in the spring of 2023 from Clemson.

 Marketing & Communications Intern